-Those excited about returning to Darwin for the event should definitely plan to be in town from August 3, when the second National Indigenous Fashion Awards (NIFA), which celebrates the innovation, diversity and ethical practices of Australia’s First Nations people in fashion and textile design, will take place to coincide with the Fair in Darwin.
+The second National Indigenous Fashion Awards (NIFA), which celebrates the innovation, diversity and ethical practices of Australia’s First Nations people in fashion and textile design, will continue as an intimate event, broadcast via NITV on social media, 3 August.

 The prestigious awards recognise excellence in the areas of Cultural Adornment and Wearable Art, Textile Design, Fashion Design, Environmental and Social Contribution and Community Collaboration.

-The Fair itself begins on August 6.
-Visitors can view art and interact with the Art Centres and artists themselves over three days, while also taking in the Public Program that will include artist talks, dance performances, great culinary experiences and a dedicated Kids Activity Station curated with laughter and fun in mind.
+Digital attendees can view art and interact with the Art Centres and artists themselves over three days, while also taking in the Public Program that will continue, reimagined on the digital platform with online Artist Masterclasses and more.

 The who’s who of Aboriginal Art Centres in one place

-This year, as in the past, a rollcall of headlining Art Centres will be in attendance.
+This year, as in the past, a rollcall of headlining Art Centres will be involved.
 Art Centres hold a position of great importance within Aboriginal and Torres Strait Islander communities.